greenelab/deep-review/all-sections.md

 optimization by medicinal chemists to protect against unexpected failures in the later stages of drug discovery [@RAadmvJN].

-The appeal of machine learning in this domain is the need to improve the efficiency of the initial high-throughput screens such that sufficient candidate active compounds can be identified without exhaustively screening libraries of hundreds of thousands or millions of chemicals.
+Computational work in this domain aims to identify sufficient candidate active compounds without exhaustively screening libraries of hundreds of thousands or millions of chemicals.
 Predicting chemical activity computationally is known as virtual screening.
 This task has been treated variously as a classification, regression, or ranking problem.
 In reality, it